divponda/divponda/README.md

-## Hi there 👋
+## Hey I'm Divya :)

+Thanks for checking out my Github!

+Some things about me:

-My name is Divya Ponda and I am a current Sophomore at the University of Michigan - Ann Arbor pursuing a dual degree in Computer Engineering and Industrial Operations Engineering.
+✨ I am a current Sophomore at the University of Michigan pursuing a dual degree in Computer Engineering and Industrial Operations Engineering.
+🔭 The intersection between technology and business excites me, and my strengths include analytical thinking and effective communication.
+I am actively seeking ways to learn, grow, and tackle complex problems!
+😄 In my free time I love to cook good food, practice yoga, play poker (in moderation), and travel to cool places!
+📫 If you have any questions or want to chat please feel free to email me at divponda@umich.edu, or to connect with me on LinkedIn :)

 <!--
 **divponda/divponda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.